zhoufy20/LearningNotes/Paper-List.md

 > [Development of Deep Potential (DP) series of methods on zhihu](https://zhuanlan.zhihu.com/p/348284750)

-**The core of the DP methods** is the Deep Potential model for representing the potential energy surfaces of atomic/molecular systems and the DP Generator (DP-GEN) strategy  for generating optimal data sets and reliable DP models.Recently, the extreme combination of DP methods and high-performance computing allowed us to simulate systems of hundreds of millions of atoms with first-principles precision for the first time. **There are three main problems to be solved:** faster and more accurate calculation of electronic structure; Faster and more accurate molecular dynamics simulation; Faster configuration sampling and more accurate free energy calculation.
+**The core of the DP methods** is the Deep Potential model for representing the potential energy surfaces of atomic/molecular systems and the DP Generator (DP-GEN) strategy  for generating optimal data sets and reliable DP models.
+Recently, the extreme combination of DP methods and high-performance computing allowed us to simulate systems of hundreds of millions of atoms with first-principles precision for the first time. **There are three main problems to be solved:** faster and more accurate calculation of electronic structure; Faster and more accurate molecular dynamics simulation; Faster configuration sampling and more accurate free energy calculation.

 ### 2.1 *DeePMD-kit: A deep learning package for many-body potential energy representation and molecular dynamics*